2017 — Ph. D., Geology

 Professional Experience

-2018–Present — Assistant Professor, Department of Atmospheric and Hydrologic Sciences and Department of Biological Sciences, St. Cloud State University, St. Cloud, Minnesota
+2018–Present — Assistant Professor of Geology, Department of Atmospheric and Earth Sciences, St. Cloud State University, St. Cloud, Minnesota

 2018 — Adjunct Professor, Department of Biological Sciences, St. Cloud State University, St. Cloud, Minnesota